Functional calculus for $C_{0}$-groups using (co)type: Introduction

-That group generators on Hilbert spaces have a bounded $\HT^{\infty}$-calculus on strips implies that sectorial operators with bounded imaginary powers have a bounded sectorial $\HT^{\infty}$-calculus, as shown by McIntosh in \cite{McIntosh86}.
-It is known that outside of Hilbert spaces an operator with bounded imaginary powers need not have a bounded $\HT^{\infty}$-calculus.
+It was shown by McIntosh in \cite{McIntosh86} that, on Hilbert spaces, sectorial operators with bounded imaginary powers have a bounded sectorial $\HT^{\infty}$-calculus.
+It is also known that on general Banach spaces (even on $L^{p}$-spaces) an operator with bounded imaginary powers need not have a bounded $\HT^{\infty}$-calculus.
 In Theorem \ref{BIP theorem} we quantify the gap between bounded imaginary powers and a bounded $\HT^{\infty}$-calculus, by showing that each sectorial operator $A$ with bounded imaginary powers has a bounded sectorial $\HT^{\infty}$-calculus from $\DLOGPQBIG$ to $X$ if the underlying Banach space $X$ has type $p\in[1,2]$ and cotype $q\in[2,\infty)$.
-As in the classical case of a bounded $\HT^{\infty}$-calculus, we obtain from this an unconditionality result and square function estimates.
+As in the classical case of a bounded $\HT^{\infty}$-calculus on $X$, one obtains from this an unconditionality result and square function estimates.

 For generators of cosine functions we derive similar results as for $C_{0}$-groups.
 In particular, in Theorem \ref{cosine function result} we show that each generator $-A$ of a cosine function on a Banach space $X$ with type $p$ and cotype $q$ has a bounded parabola-type $\HT^{\infty}$-calculus from $\D_{A}(\tfrac{1}{2}(\tfrac{1}{p}-\tfrac{1}{q}),1)$ to $X$.